 We're not expecting BB Liquidating to pay a dividend over the next 12 months.

 BB Liquidating overview

 BB Liquidating Inc. is in the process of liquidation of its remaining assets.
 Previously, it was operated and franchised entertainment-related stores in the United States and internationally.
 The company was formerly known as Blockbuster Inc. and changed its name to BB Liquidating Inc. in August 2011.
 BB Liquidating Inc. was founded in 1982 and is based in Dallas, Texas.
 On July 16, 2013, the voluntary petition of BB Liquidating Inc. for reorganization under Chapter 11 was converted to Chapter 7.
 It had filed for Chapter 11 bankruptcy on September 23, 2010.
-BB Liquidating Inc. operates as a subsidiary of DISH Network Corporation
+BB Liquidating Inc. is a subsidiary of DISH Network Corporation.

 BB Liquidating in the news